KarloSlot/readers-perception-narrativity/README.md

 **process_passages_booknlp.ipynb** - This notebook processes all available MinNarrative files from Piper et al. (2022).
 This produces a folder named 'BookNLP' which is used to train the computational models and should be put in this folder.

 NOTE: All preprocessing and data gathering necessary to run the computational models has been done already.
 Therefore, to run the classifier, running files stored in 'data' is NOT needed.

+# Src
+This subdirectory is used to run the actual computational models,